Decision-Making Strategies for Business Success

 The day-to-day choices that keep a company running smoothly—simple, routine decision-making such as ordering supplies and choosing the best distribution channels—are operational decisions.
 They’re not big-picture strategy-oriented choices made by the CEOs and board but generally the job of middle and junior management.
 Companies can make hundreds of them in a week, or even in a day.

 Operational decision-making may not sound glamorous, but it can have a significant effect on business.
-For example, McDonald’s use of the same operational standards at franchise locations across the globe has enabled the company to maintain a successful worldwide brand identity for decades.
+For example, McDonald’s uses the same operational standards at franchise locations across the globe, which has enabled the company to maintain a successful worldwide brand identity for decades.

 Process entails everything an organization does in its ongoing operations, including deciding how the company prices products, what products to launch, and how they go about marketing.